kiquetal/lpi-certificate/lpi-part1/Chapter-one-annotations.md

 | <<       | Accepts text on the following lines as standard input.
 No file descriptor is neccesary. |
 | <>       | Causes the specified file to be used for both standard inputand standard output.
 No file descriptor is necessary. |

+### Piping data between programs

+    When you need to send the text ouput from one program to the standard input of another program, you can utilize the operator `|`, can be used with an arbitrary length.

+    `tee` command ovewrite any file, if you want to append you should send `-a` flag.

+### Generating command lines

+    The 'xargs' command builds a command from its standard input.

+     xargs [options] [command [initial-arguments]]

+     When you run xargs,it runs the `command` once for every word passed to in on standard input,adding that word to the argument list for command.
+If you want to pass multiple options to the command, you can protect them by enclosing the group in quotation marks.